Voxed/Vx.Shard/README.md

 System communication is carried out by component data, component listeners and a messagebus.

+The engine will mainly target Linux as it is the system used in development, but it will probably work on Windows and Mac too.

 ## Implemented(ish) Systems
 Implemented is a strong word, these probably need some rework, especially the SDL systems.
 * **SystemMainLoop**